liang256/liang256.github.io/source/_posts/2025/09/essence-of-animation.md

 - For beginners, tools should inspire and simplify.

 The essence never changes, but the path each user takes can — and should — look very different.

+Ultimately, choosing which users to target is a business strategy decision.
+It’s also important to recognize that tools for professionals and tools for beginners often conflict in their design goals, which makes focus and prioritization critical.